The event was very popular.

 First Day Media Presentation

-On March 21, the "First Day Media Presentation" of the Pharmaceutical Co-op's Kusurium Laboratory was held, attended by nine members of the press from nine different companies.
-The event began with a ribbon-cutting ceremony for the new exhibit, "Micro Adventure: A Journey of Kusuri (Drugs)," featuring Chairman Ueno, Chairman Kinoshita, and Executive Director Mori of the Pharmaceutical Manufacturers Association of Japan (PMAJ), as well as Science Museum Executive Director Yoshida.
+On March 21, the "First Day Media Presentation" of the JPMA's Kusurium Laboratory was held, attended by nine members of the media from nine different media organizations.
+At the beginning of this meeting, JPMA Chairman Ueno, JPMA President Kinoshita, and JPMA Executive Director Mori, along with Science Museum Executive Director Yoshida, performed a ribbon-cutting ceremony for the new exhibit, "Micro Adventure: A Kusuri's Journey through Pharmaceuticals.

 Ribbon-cutting ceremony